The best bulking books, courses, and programs for skinny guys trying to build muscle.

 These five bulking programs were chosen by our readers and reviewed by us.
 We’re including their opinions in our reviews.
 We’ve tried to clearly spell out the best and worst aspects of each program.
 These are the five best programs, mind you, so expect far more praise than criticism.
 All of them are good.

 We aren’t including programs that are no longer active.
-That means programs by Vince Delmonte, Anthony Ellis, Scrawny to Brawny, and Eric Cressey aren’t featured here.
-This is a list for 2023.
-We’ll update it if a great new bulking program for skinny beginners comes out.
+That means programs by Vince Delmonte, Anthony Ellis, John Berardi (Scrawny to Brawny), and Eric Cressey aren’t featured here.
+I’ve just updated this list for 2025.
+I’ll update it if a great new bulking program comes out.

 Our Program Isn’t On the List